Inclusion allows Commerce team members to feel welcomed and valued.

-The words diversity and inclusion are mentioned together so often that they are sometimes viewed as a single entity.
+The words diversity, equity and inclusion are mentioned together so often that they are sometimes viewed as a single entity.
 Commerce Bank understands that, while the two concepts are related, it’s important to recognize the distinctions between them.
 Diversity is perhaps the easier of the two to clearly define; in the workplace, it refers to having team members from a wide variety of backgrounds who can each bring their unique perspectives to the company.
 Inclusion, on the other hand, is about ensuring that everyone feels truly welcome and can bring the best version of their full selves to work every day.

 “Put more simply, if diversity unlocks the doors, inclusion welcomes, respects and values everyone who walks through them. ”

 And at Commerce, inclusion is a key point of emphasis.
 That focus is evident in the wide variety of programs the bank has put in place to ensure team members feel fully welcomed and valued from their very first day.
 One such initiative is Commerce’s Ambassador Program, which connects new team members with current ones to help them through their first 90 days with the company.
 The Ambassador Program is designed to help new team members acclimate to the bank’s culture, have a single point of contact for questions and begin networking throughout the company.

 “The Ambassador Program really creates that sense of belonging really early on,” says Becki Feldmann, a senior employee experience designer at Commerce who helps to oversee the program.
 “When people start working at a new company, they want to know that they fit in.
 We’re trying to create relationships and give them someone to talk to, and it helps all of our new team members start off on the right foot.”